-What’s the difference in strategy between local pack and organic?
+What’s the difference between local SEO and organic?

 - Where the search is taking place and where your business is located.

-- There’s primary and secondary categories – Choosing the right one is important!
+- There are primary and secondary categories – Choosing the right one is important!

 - Overall Authority of Website

-- This takes into consideration the number of backlinks pointing to the site and the quality of those links.
+- This considers the number of backlinks pointing to the site and the quality of those links.

 - Review Signals